Endometrial cancer: Epidemiology

 As of 2014, approximately 320,000 women are diagnosed with endometrial cancer worldwide each year and 76,000 die, making it the sixth most common cancer in women.
 It is more common in developed countries, where the lifetime risk of endometrial cancer in women is 1.6%, compared to 0.6% in developing countries.
 It occurs in 12.9 out of 100,000 women annually in developed countries.

 In the United States, endometrial cancer is the most frequently diagnosed gynecologic cancer and, in women, the fourth most common cancer overall, representing 6% of all cancer cases in women.
 In that country, As of 2014 it was estimated that 52,630 women were diagnosed yearly and 8,590 would die from the disease.
 Northern Europe, Eastern Europe, and North America have the highest rates of endometrial cancer, whereas Africa and West Asia have the lowest rates.
 Asia saw 41% of the world's endometrial cancer diagnoses in 2012, whereas Northern Europe, Eastern Europe, and North America together comprised 48% of diagnoses.
 Unlike most cancers, the number of new cases has risen in recent years, including an increase of over 40% in the United Kingdom between 1993 and 2013.
 Some of this rise may be due to the increase in obesity rates in developed countries, increasing life expectancies, and lower birth rates.
 The average lifetime risk for endometrial cancer is approximately 2–3% in people with uteruses.
 In the UK, approximately 7,400 cases are diagnosed annually, and in the EU, approximately 88,000.

 Endometrial cancer appears most frequently during perimenopause (the period just before, just after, and during menopause), between the ages of 50 and 65; overall, 75% of endometrial cancer occurs after menopause.
 Women younger than 40 make up 5% of endometrial cancer cases and 10–15% of cases occur in women under 50 years of age.
 This age group is at risk for developing ovarian cancer at the same time.
 The worldwide median age of diagnosis is 63 years of age; in the United States, the average age of diagnosis is 60 years of age.
-White American women are at higher risk for endometrial cancer than black American women, with a 2.88% and 1.69% lifetime risk respectively.
-Japanese-American women and American Latina women have a lower rates and Native Hawaiian women have higher rates.
+White American women are at higher risk for endometrial cancer than black American women, with a 2.88% and 1.69% lifetime risk, respectively.
+Japanese-American women and American Latina women have lower rates, and Native Hawaiian women have higher rates.